 I have an idea for a project to carry out next summer, and in the course of one day, I spoke to Jennifer about the need for this project.
 She gave me ideas about how to work it into other activities going on in the state.
-Then I emailed my Sally, my accountant, some questions about the bookkeeping aspect of the project.
+Then I emailed Sally, my accountant, some questions about the bookkeeping aspect of the project.
 I mentioned the idea to Mike at work who suggested a way to calculate the numbers for it.
 I spoke with Erin about a partnership with her organization.
 I texted my three-person board and asked for their input on the project’s viability.
 I talked with Michelle about marketing it, Chris said he knew some people he could share the project with, and Bill helped me analyze costs.

 In a few of those conversations, folks tangentially brought up AI as a way to get their work done.
 They use it to write correspondence, generate lesson plans, understand dense text.
 It enhances efficiency, they told me, and helps them refine their approach, to think in ways they couldn’t have thought otherwise.1 They are genuinely grateful for the assistance, and I realize I sound like a grumpy Luddite in the face of all this progress.
 Get off my lawn!2